There will be no POOP Trail Run in 2019. We may hold the event again in 2020.

 Post Run Festivities: One of the best things about trail runs is the food!
-We will have hot beverages and a hearty breakfast (menu TBA) for all finishers and volunteers, with vegetarian, vegan, and gluten free options.
+We will have hot beverages and a hearty breakfast of steel-cut oatmeal with lots of toppings and sweet potato pancakes for all finishers and volunteers.
+There will be vegetarian, vegan, and gluten free options.

 Timing: To keep costs down, the race will be manually timed.
 This means posting online of individual race times may take a few days.
 We encourage you to track your own time if immediate results are important to you.